- Canary Islands

 Cofete is the crown jewel of Fuerteventura, the most spectacular wild beach you will get to see in all the Canary Islands.
-In 2015 Cofete was included in the top 10 Best Beaches in Europe according to TripAdvisor users.
+In 2015, Cofete was included in the top 10 Best Beaches in Europe according to TripAdvisor users and in our opinion it is one of the best beaches in Spain by far.

 The road to Cofete begins from Morro Jable.
 You can follow the signs in the city, that will guide you in the right direction.
 The distance is around 20 kilometers, with most of it being a dirt road.